exergy-connect/quantum_spookiness/index.md

 In everyday life, we think of objects as having independent existence.
 A rock is a rock, whether or not anything else exists.
 But quantum mechanics hints at something different.
 What if things exist in relationship to other things?
 What if the properties we measure aren't properties objects "have" independently, but properties that emerge in the context of measurement, in relation to other systems?

-According to the theory, entangled particles don't have independent states.
+According to this perspective, entangled particles don't have independent states.
 They exist as a relationship—a pattern of correlations. **In this interpretation, the relationship is more fundamental than the individual relata.**

 This might not be just a quirk of quantum mechanics.
-The theory might be telling us something deep about reality itself.
+This perspective might be telling us something deep about reality itself.
 What if what we call "objects" are really patterns or relationships that appear stable and independent under certain conditions but reveal their relational nature when probed more deeply?

-The spookiness disappears when we interpret the theory this way: we're not seeing separate objects coordinating mysteriously.
+The spookiness disappears when we adopt this perspective: we're not seeing separate objects coordinating mysteriously.
 We're seeing different aspects of a unified structure.
 In this view, the structure itself is what's real.
 The apparent separation is how we observe it.

 This reframing has implications beyond quantum mechanics.
-If we take the theory to suggest reality is fundamentally relational, our everyday experience of separate, independent objects becomes an approximation—useful for navigating the world, but not the deepest truth about how things are.
+If we take this perspective to suggest reality is fundamentally relational, our everyday experience of separate, independent objects becomes an approximation—useful for navigating the world, but not the deepest truth about how things are.

 ---